A body-mind approach to physical therapy treatment....

 because your mind is in a body and your body has a mind

-At Integrative Physical Therapy (IPT), a body-mind, whole person approach to physical therapy for persistent pain, pelvic health / pelvic floor and orthopedic conditions is taken.
-State of the art physical therapy techniques, such as advanced manual therapy, body mechanics training, mindfulness and breathing, and therapeutic exercise, are used to address the “body” aspect of your problem.
-Most physical therapy intervention stops there.
-However, we recognize that is often only half of the equation.
-At IPT, these techniques are applied within a psychologically informed approach that centers around active listening and goal setting, as well as learning the science of what happens when we have pain.
+At Integrative Physical Therapy (IPT), a body-mind, whole person approach to physical therapy for persistent pain and orthopedic conditions is taken.
+Treatment is centered around the understanding that pain is a complex construct of our nervous system.
+Traditional physical therapy modalities such as therapeutic exercise, manual therapy, and body mechanics training, are used within this understanding.
+These are combined with strategies to improve nervous system health.
+A psychologically informed approach that centers around active listening and goal setting, as well as learning the science of what happens when we have pain is used.
 Personalized, concrete strategies for pain management are given with the goal of returning to your fullest life.

 We welcome all clients regardless of gender identity, sexual orientation, race, religion, and ability.

-It is our intention to provide inclusive, gender affirming, and trauma-informed environment for care.
+It is our aspiration to provide inclusive, gender affirming, and trauma-informed environment for care.

 Want to know more about this?
 Please go here.